 Today at its big event, Google announced a pair of wireless headphones it calls Pixel Buds.
 It looks a little like two mini Chromecast pucks connected with a cord that goes behind your neck.
-The big thing here isn't its looks though, and it does look pretty big, it's the software features.
+However the big thing here isn't how it looks, but the software features.

 Most importantly, they allow you to get real-time translation with Google Translate.
 All you have to do is touch and hold the right headphone and it'll activate Translate on your Pixel or Pixel 2 smartphone (and yes, it only works for Pixel phones).
 Google did a demo of this on the stage, and it seemed to work pretty seamlessly and quickly.